-27 "Therefore whoever eats the bread or drinks the cup of the Lord in an unworthy manner, shall be guilty of the body and the blood of the Lord.
-28 But a man must examine himself, and in so doing he is to eat of the bread and drink of the cup.
-29 For he who eats and drinks, eats and drinks judgment to himself if he does not judge the body rightly.
-30 For this reason many among you are weak and sick, and a number sleep.
-31 But if we judged ourselves rightly, we would not be judged.
-32 But when we are judged, we are disciplined by the Lord so that we will not be condemned along with the world."
-(NASB) Please be seated.
+"Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty concerning the body and blood of the Lord.
+Let a person examine himself, then, and so eat of the bread and drink of the cup.
+For anyone who eats and drinks without discerning the body eats and drinks judgment on himself.
+That is why many of you are weak and ill, and some have died.
+But if we judged ourselves truly, we would not be judged.
+But when we are judged by the Lord, we are disciplined so that we may not be condemned along with the world."
+Please be seated.
+There is much packed into this passage and we will begin to unpack it and examine it.

 Let me take us back in time, almost 500 hundred years ago.
 A Baptist from the Netherlands, named Sicke Snyder Freerks was beheaded for being re-baptized as an adult believer, which was against Catholic Church teaching.
 In the court records it is written, "Sicke Freerks, on this 20th of March, 1531, is condemned by the Court to be executed with the sword; his body shall be laid on the wheel, and his head set upon a stake, because he has been re-baptized, and perseveres in that baptism."
 He was re-baptized as a believer and refused to disavow his believer's baptism, thus indicating his baptism as a baby was not valid.
+A believer's baptism threatened the control of the church.

 Just over twenty years later a short distance away in England, Bloody Mary, Queen of Scots, began the persecution of Protestants in 1555.
 For a period of 3 short years 288 Protestant Reformers were burned at the Stake.
-Mary was not partial among those she had executed; there was 1 archbishop, 4 bishops, 21 clergymen, 55 women and 4 children.
+Bloody Mary was not partial among those she had executed; there was 1 archbishop, 4 bishops, , 21 clergymen, 203 men from different stations in society but mainly of the gentry, 55 women and 4 children.
 What was the reason for these people to be so horribly executed?
-It centered on what the meaning of the Lord's Supper is.
+It centered on the meaning of the Lord's Supper.

 John Charles Ryle, nineteenth century Bishop of Liverpool wrote of this very concern about the Lord's Supper and those martyred.
 Bishop Ryle wrote, "The doctrine in question was the real presence of the body and blood of Christ in the consecrated elements of bread and wine in the Lord's Supper.
 Did they, or did they not believe that the body and blood were really, that is corporally, literally, locally, and materially, present under the forms of bread and wine after the words of consecration were pronounced?
 Did they or did they not believe that the real body of Christ, which was born of the Virgin Mary, was present on the so-called altar so soon as the mystical words had passed the lips of the priest?
 Did they or did they not?
 That was the simple question.
 If they did not believe and admit it, they were burned."
+Do the elements of the Lord's Supper become the literal body and blood of Christ?
+No, they do not.